ArjunReddy0723/CalabashTutorial/README.md

 - **Run the test** - In terminal, just type in "cucumber" and you are good to go.
 Watch out for some blogs on explaining Calabash and other stuffs related to it.

+- **Chapters** - We have organised the repo in a way that you will chapters under features direcory.
+These chpaters are organised in a way that would help you progress from basics to advanced in Calabash.

 For any help write us on *nishant@testvagrant.com*